US Government Funding

 US Government Funding for Konnekt Videophone

-3. Medicaid, for those with limited income and long-term care needs
+4. Medicaid, for people with limited income and long-term care needs.

-4. Medicare, for Americans 65 and over, or with a disability
+5. Medicare, for Americans 65 and over, or with a disability.

-6. VA Assistive Technologies, for veterans and active duty service members
+7. VA Assistive Technologies, for veterans and active duty service members.

-7. Affordability Connectivity Program, for people needing assistance with Internet costs
+8. Affordability Connectivity Program, for people needing support with Internet costs.

-Employer Assistance is available under The Americans with Disability Act Title 1, for employees with disabilities.
+9. Employer Assistance, available under Americans with Disabilities Act (ADA) Title I, for employees with disabilities.

 General Advice